Welcome to our ranking of the most affordable online health studies and health education degree programs available at the undergraduate level.

 Online Bachelor of Science in Health Sciences (Health Education Emphasis)

 Excelsior is an accredited online college and a leader in distance education.
 Its program offerings include a number of subjects within the Health Sciences, including Public Health, Health and Wellness, and Health Education.
 Students take courses in a rotating 8-week schedule so that they can complete classes efficiently while maintaining their busy lives outside of school.
 Excelsior also offers substantial credit for prior academic experience and even professional licenses, which can significantly reduce the time that people have to spend earning their degree.
 Additional benefits of Excelsior include that it is a relatively affordable online college and that it offers advantages to veterans.
-In fact, Military Times has already rated the school as a “Best for Vets” for 2015.
+In fact, Military Times has already rated the school as a “Best for Vets.”

 9. Kent State University